 Up Close is where Elves does not feel comfortable.
 They come with average CS, lowest SP/Cost ratio, worst NV on average and no C weapons.
 To put it simply – unless necessary, you really don’t want to engage the enemy fleet up close.

 Strategy Proposal: Go steady and keep the enemy fleet at length, making full use of Elven Eyes, buffed IDW and Auto Criting Enchanted Bolt Thrower.
 Adjust speed to keep Argus Squadrons within aura range and add that extra umpf to your Crits and eventually aura heal with Green Lady’s Blessing before you commit to full scale sailing.
 Once the opponent starts to catch up, increase Speed and go around and on the back of enemy formation.
 With low SP and no C Elven ships are a bit too fragile to risk cutting through against probable Fire as She Bears.
 If you went with Therennian Sea Guard and are within Kindred Bond you may consider Boarding Action to entangle important enemy damage dealer and buy time for your heavy hitters to sink easier targets.
-Otherwise avoid unfavorable Borading Actions until no other choice.
+Otherwise avoid unfavorable Boarding Actions until no other choice.

 Assume proper strategy in line with choice of captain: Stormwing Captain (adds another free turn from Masters of the Waves) or Madriga (once per game counts one shooting position as Point Blank for Damage purposes).
 Both can give you an edge when facing against heavy damage dealers.